-The Reference 3000 has an input jack for a K Type thermocouple.
+The Reference 3000 has a T/C Type K jack for a type K thermocouple.
 The ISO standard calls for color-coded mini-thermocouple connections.
-Yellow is the color assigned to K Type thermocouples.
+Yellow is the color assigned to type K thermocouples.
 The mating connector on your thermocouple should therefore be yellow.